 My practice is concentrated in the fields of energy tax credits (ETCs), new markets tax credits (NMTCs) and historic rehabilitation tax credits (HTCs).

 With respect to my work in the ETC space, I primarily work with investors, syndicators and developers in connection with the financing of solar facilities throughout the country.
 Additionally, I have assisted clients with the financing of wind, biomass and fuel cell facilities.
-In a number of instances, we successfully negotiated financings that combined ETCs with NMTC. .
-I have also worked with clients to assist in the financing of wind, biomass and fuel cell facilities.
-In some cases, we have been able to combine ETCs with NMTCs to help finance the construction of these renewable energy projects.
+In a number of instances, we successfully negotiated financings that combined ETCs with NMTCs.

 With respect to my work in the NMTC space, I work with investors, lenders, community development entities and “qualified active low-income community businesses” to leverage NMTC financing and support community revitalization efforts nationwide.
-I have worked on a wide range of transactions that have benefitted dozens of low-income communities throughout the United States with investment dollars building businesses and physical structures including charter schools, grocery stores, hospitals, theatres, retail centers, for-sale housing, museums and solar and wind farms.
+I have worked on a wide range of transactions that have benefitted dozens of low-income communities throughout the United States with investment dollars building businesses and physical structures including educational facilities, grocery stores, hospitals, theatres, retail centers, for-sale housing, museums, rehabilitation centers, and solar and wind farms.